ruviniruvi/BankLoginPage/README.md

 # Project - *Bank Management System*

-**Bank Management System** This is a Java desktop application that allows users to perform daily banking activities.
+**Bank Management System** is a Java desktop application that allows users to perform daily banking activities.
 Designed user-friendy front end using Java Swing then used JDBC to connect MS SQL Server as the backend.

 ## User Stories